process-analytics/bpmn-visualization-js/docs/contributors/bpmn-support-how-to.md

 - Update the json parsing to store the new element in the BPMN model
 - Add arbitrary rendering
 - Add/Update tests
-- Update the BPMN support documentation
+- Update the BPMN support documentation.
+Add the element with the [experimental icon](https://process-analytics.github.io/bpmn-visualization-js/#supported-bpmn-elements).

 Refer to existing Pull Requests to have a better view about the work to do, for instance: